Trams in Barcelona: Trambaix

 The Trambaix is a light rail (tram) system connecting the Baix Llobregat area with the city of Barcelona.
 It includes three routes (T1, T2 and T3), which have an inner terminus at Plaça Francesc Macià, to the west of the city centre, and extend west, passing L'Hospitalet de Llobregat, Esplugues de Llobregat, Cornellà de Llobregat, Sant Joan Despí, Sant Just Desvern and Consell Comarcal in Sant Feliu de Llobregat.

-The Trambaix is operated by the TramMet company and is part of the ATM network and is fare-integrated with the other public transportation networks of the metropolitan area.
+The Trambaix is operated by the TramMet company and is part of the ATM network and is fare-integrated with the other public transport networks of the metropolitan area.
 The line uses a fleet of Alstom Citadis trams.